oxford-arc/arc-software-guide/docs/source/python/arc_jupyter.rst

   ssh -L [local port]:[remote host]:[remote port] [ARC username]@arc-login.arc.ox.ac.uk

-You will be asked to enter your ARC password, and once authenticated the tunnel should be set up and you should be able to use the URL from the original Jupyter output on your local browser to connect to the server running on ARC.
+You will be asked to enter your ARC password, and once authenticated the tunnel will be set up and you should be able to use the URL from the original Jupyter output on your local browser to connect to the server running on ARC.

 .. note::